 david joined Watsi on December 9th, 2014.
-Six years ago, david joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. david's most recent donation supported Thu Zar, a 21-year-old woman from Thailand, to fund surgery to remove a large tumor.
+Six years ago, david joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. david's most recent donation supported Lynemandy, a 28 year old student from Haiti, to fund prep and travel for life-saving heart surgery.

 david has funded healthcare for 81 patients in 11 countries.